-The new Favre-Leuba Bathy V.2 mechanical depth meter is one of those diving watches any watchmaker can be proud of.
-Although it clearly won’t become such an omnipresent luxury accessory as Rolex Submariner, the device still deserves some attention of true connoisseurs thanks to its built-in mechanical pressure gauge, which is not only easy to read, but is also quite interesting from the point of view of industrial design.
+The Favre-Leuba Bathy V.2 mechanical depth meter is one of those “divers” any watchmaker can be proud of.
+Although it won’t become such an omnipresent luxury accessory as the Rolex Submariner, the device still deserves some attention of true connoisseurs thanks to its built-in mechanical pressure gauge, which is not only easy to read but is also interesting from the point of view of industrial design.

 The FL Bathy V.2’s main point is its built-in pressure-gauging membrane.

-Reportedly made of beryllium copper alloy, the membrane senses pressure of water with deviation of less than 0.18 per cent and is suitable for depths of 45m (150ft), 150m (490ft) and 300m (980ft) depending on the model.
+Reportedly made of beryllium copper alloy, the membrane senses the pressure of water with a deviation of less than 0.18 percent and is suitable for depths of 45m (150ft), 150m (490ft), and 300m (980ft) depending on the model.

-As you can see on the photos, the watch sports not three, but four hands for displaying hours, minutes, seconds and depth.
+The dial sports not three, but four hands for displaying hours, minutes, seconds, and depth.

 There is also a decompression rate indicator.